-As the oil-free version of this sunscreen (weird because they are both oil-free) was too drying/harsh for my dehydrated oily skin, I looked to this one.
-But if you're oily, I don't think this will be a good match for you because it is too rich, even if it is mattifying in the beginning.
-Like all the Shiseido sunscreens, this sinks in easily and leaves a nice semi-matte finish.
+As the lotion version of this sunscreen was too drying/harsh for my dehydrated oily skin, I looked to this one.
+But if you're oily, this isn't the best match because it might be a bit too rich, even if it is mattifying in the beginning.
+It does, however, sink in easily and leave a nice semi-matte finish.

 Oil-free?
 Yes.
 White cast?
-Yes.
+Yes, though it can be less noticeable if you let the sunscreen sink in.
 Flash photography?
 Not with this on.
 Removal?
 Use an oil.

-As of now, the following Shisiedo sunscreens are available in the US (these are the basic sunscreens, not including anything like lip protection, tinted products, etc.):
+As of now (summer 2013), the following Shisiedo sunscreens are available in the US (these are the basic sunscreens, not including anything like lip protection, tinted products, etc.):